 Follow the steps below to install Cisco Jabber Guest on your Apple computer.

-- Log into your MyMSK (patient portal) account.
+Log into your MyMSK account.
 You can do this by going to my.mskcc.org.

-- If you don’t have a MyMSK account, visit my.mskcc.org or call 646-227-2593 to sign up.
-For more information, talk with your healthcare provider or watch the video How to Enroll in the Patient Portal: MyMSK.
+- If you don’t have a MyMSK account, you can visit my.mskcc.org, call 646-227-2593, or call your doctor’s office for an enrollment ID.
+You can also watch our video How to Enroll in the Patient Portal: MyMSK.

-- If your caregiver manages your MyMSK account for you, make sure they’re with you during your televisit so they can help you.
+- If your caregiver manages your MyMSK account for you, ask them for your login information or have them help you.

 - On your homepage, click on “All Appointments” (see Figure 1).